 Keto Intermittent Fasting And Working Out: Is It Possible?

 Basically, the recommendations are the same as for regular intermittent fasting diet.
-However, you should combine the keto and intermittent fasting diets properly.
+However, you should combine the keto and intermittent fasting diets with caution.
 You shouldn’t begin both weight loss approaches at the same time, as such serious changes in your lifestyle are a great stress for your body.
 This needs at least several weeks to get used to such adjustments.
 First, you should introduce the keto diet, and then – intermittent fasting.
 In this way your body gradually adapts to the changes in your nutrition.

 If you feel fatigue, nausea, dizziness, mental fog or suffer from injuries, it is better to break your diet and talk to your doctor.
 The same thing goes if you need a lot of time to recover after your training sessions.
 It is a great challenge for your body not to get fuel for a long period of time and not to get some food groups because of the keto diet.
 In combination with workouts, this can lead to some health issues.